 There is little wastage with cloning weed as you can be sure that the plant is female as soon as it arrives.
 Watch out though, as there is still a possibility they might become hermaphrodite if placed under too much stress!

 Buy a clone, and you will receive a plant that is several weeks ahead of a seed – if not more.
 Clones are generally easier to keep alive than fragile seedlings that have just sprouted.
 If you don’t have much in the way of gardening skills, clones are definitely the easier option – you need to pop it into the soil and water every now and then – unlike seeds which need careful attention in the early weeks.

 Many of these have been mentioned in the pros of planting seeds section, but other problems of weed cuttings are the limited choice compared to seeds, and the fact that their buds tend to be smaller compared to weed plants grown from seeds.
 Unlike seeds which have an enormously long shelf life, cuttings have to be planted quickly.

-Germinating seeds takes some degree of skill, but this is a skill that can be learnt with practice, and there is plenty of how-to advice online.
-We recommend practising your germinating skills on high-quality seeds that are suitable for beginners.
+Although growing marijuana from seed will start with germinatin your seeds which takes some degree of skill, it is a skill that can be learnt with practice, and there is plenty of how-to advice online.
+Curious how?
+Check our blog: how to germinate cannabis seeds and start with high-quality seeds that are suitable for beginners.